andrew/ultimate-awesome/README.md

 - [awesome-side-project](https://github.com/maxprilutskiy/awesome-side-project) - 🔖 A collection of FREE tools to get your side project off the ground, and fast!.
 - [Awesome-3D-AIGC](https://github.com/mdyao/Awesome-3D-AIGC) - A curated list of papers and open-source resources focused on 3D AIGC.
 - [Awesome-Multimodality](https://github.com/Yutong-Zhou-cv/Awesome-Multimodality) - A Survey on multimodal learning research.
+- [dmg-data-science-awesome](https://github.com/developer-multigroup/dmg-data-science-awesome) - Source for Who're Interested in Data!.
 - [Awesome-Ethereum](https://github.com/ttumiel/Awesome-Ethereum) - A Curated List of Awesome Ethereum Resources.
-- [awesome-simulation](https://github.com/Housz/awesome-simulation) - Resources for Physics based simulation in Computer Graphics 图形学中物理模拟的资源整理.
 - [awesome-MLSecOps](https://github.com/RiccardoBiosas/awesome-MLSecOps) - A curated list of MLSecOps tools, articles and other resources on security applied to Machine Learning and MLOps systems.
 - [awesome-snn-conference-paper](https://github.com/AXYZdong/awesome-snn-conference-paper) - 🔥 This repo collects top international conference papers, codes about Spiking Neural Networks. 本仓库收集了脉冲神经网络领域的顶会顶刊论文和代码，正在持续更新中。.
 - [awesome-naive](https://github.com/naive-ui/awesome-naive) - A curated list of awesome things related to Naive UI.